-When I moved to this two acre croft in Iowa, just outside Iowa City, I was pleased to become part of the management of a flock of chickens.
+When I moved to this two-acre croft in Iowa, just outside Iowa City, I was pleased to become part of the management of a flock of chickens.
 Mostly Leghorns and Red Star hens, they have a nice little coop with tiers of nesting boxes, a fenced chook-yard (Brit-speak for chicken yard) that must be a half-acre, lots of trees, and a Great Pyrenees guard dog.
-Egg customers stop by for a couple of dozen very fresh eggs, a loaf of oatmeal bread or an apple pie, and a chat about the weather and the crops.
+Egg customers stop by for a couple dozen very fresh eggs, a loaf of oatmeal bread or an apple pie, and a chat about the weather and the crops.

 The one drawback is that the Boss has a soft spot in his big heart for roosters.
 There was a rooster for every three hens.
 For chickens, this is not a happy situation.

 The roosters were beautiful: fancies in their buccaneers’ pantaloons of white feathers with bright red combs, Cochins in black and grey, Bantam crosses with their regal coloring, like ancient Asian potentates.
 They were proud and loud, and didn’t care who knew it.